Fraunhofer-AISEC/cpg/docs/docs/CPG/impl/scopes.md

 ---
-title: "Implementation and Concepts - Scopes"
+title: "Implementation and Concepts - Scopes and Symbols"
-linkTitle: "Implementation and Concepts - Scopes"
+linkTitle: "Implementation and Concepts - Scopes and Symbols"
 weight: 20
 no_list: false
 menu: